11 Deep Learning/Neural Networks

 • In this single-layer model, each of the \(K\) hidden units makes its calculation and feeds its output to the output layer.

-• The output layer then combines all of its \(K\) inputs to calculate the final result/prediction.
+• The output layer then combines all of those \(K\) inputs to calculate the final result/prediction.

 Note